CAPTI Frequently Asked Questions

 - What is the difference between the CAPTI Investment Framework, guiding principles, strategies, and actions?

-The draft plan’s strategies outline general approaches for implementing the guiding principles, while the actions detail specific commitments to needed changes to state transportation planning, project scoping, programming, and mitigation activities to align with the CAPTI Investment Framework.
+The plan’s strategies outline general approaches for implementing the guiding principles, while the actions detail specific commitments to needed changes to state transportation planning, project scoping, programming, and mitigation activities to align with the CAPTI Investment Framework.

 - How will CAPTI impact state transportation funding?
 What programs will be affected by CAPTI?